 Chamomile flowers are used in alternative medicine as an anodyne, anti-inflammatory, antispasmodic, nervine, stomachic, tonic, vasodilatory.
 The anti-inflammatory properties make it good for rheumatism, arthritis, and other painful swellings.
 Additional uses in herbal medicine include an antispasmodic for intestinal and menstrual cramps, relieving gas pains, and a very mild but efficient laxative.
 Milder tea in large doses is given throughout the day for fevers, sore throats, the aches and pains due to colds, flu, and allergies.
 Chamomile is extremely popular infused into fixed oils and used in healing salves and ointments.

 These are the perfect botanical for tub teas.
+We source them from a pesticide free company.
 Put them in a muslin bag or one of our heat seal tea bags & create a spa like atmosphere in your tub!

 Cornflowers, INCI: Centaurea cyanus, bachelors button, or bluebottle as it is also called originated in Hungary may be more than just that pretty blue flower you see in your neighbors garden.
 It has been said that Centaurea cyanus may have usefulness from its seeds as well as its leaf or petal.
 The Centaurea cyanus has also be mentioned as an herb that may have anti-inflammatory properties.
 Other uses for Cornflowers are in potpourri mixes.
 The scent is beautiful and the color of blue is very noticeable from this organic herb.
 Beautiful addition to your favorite tub tea recipe.